kagozi/BirdCLEF-2024/README.md

-# The Application of Artificial Intelligence in classification of understudied bird species using the sound they produce
+# AI in classification of understudied bird species using the sound they produce

 > **Note:** All the commands are based on a Unix based system such as _OSX_.
 > For a different system look for similar commands for it.